frescobaldi/frescobaldi/python-ly/README.md

 manipulations with LilyPond files.
 LilyPond (www.lilypond.org) is a music typsetter using a plain text input file format.

-This package also provides three Python modules:

-  * `node`: providing Node and WeakNode, to build tree structures with
-  * `slexer`: Stateful Lexer, used to make parsers for parsing text
-  * `ly`: Package containing many modules to parse and manipulate LilyPond source files
+This package also provides a Python library `ly` containing various Python modules to parse, manipulate or create LilyPond files.

 The python-ly package is Free Software, licensed under the GPL.
 This package is written by the Frescobaldi developers and part of the Frescobaldi project.